John Wick (film): Critical response

 Critics, including Peter Travers and Stephanie Zacharek, praised Reeves's performance, describing it as a return to form.
 (Note: Attributed to multiple references:) Richard Corliss, among others, said it was a fitting role for the actor that benefits from his stoic, taciturn demeanor for a character who conveys intent through actions.
 Bilge Ebiri said John Wick would have been a typical revenge story with any other actor but the "ethereal and ageless" Reeves makes it "mythic".
 (Note: Attributed to multiple references:) The Atlantic and The New York Times praised Reeves for being able to suggest depths to his character and portray a physical charisma while maintaining a relatively blank expression.
 (Note: Attributed to multiple references:) Others said his believable physicality and athleticism enhances the many combat sequences and long single takes.
 (Note: Attributed to multiple references:) Peter Bradshaw of The Guardian, however, wrote Reeves's deadpan style could only work when contrasted with humorous dialogue, and considered John Wick to be humorless.
-Praise was also given to the main supporting cast, particularly McShane and Nyqvist, though The Atlantic believed the supporting cast were underused.
+Praise was also given to the main supporting cast, particularly McShane and Nyqvist, though The Atlantic believed the supporting cast was underused.
 (Note: Attributed to multiple references:)

 Reviewers saw the directors' decades of experience in stunt work as a major benefit to the action sequences, which Zacharek described as among the "most beautifully choreographed" set-pieces in an American action film for a long time.
 (Note: Attributed to multiple references:) Reviews commended the fluidity of the action sequences and the skill displayed by the performers.
 (Note: Attributed to multiple references:) They considered the choreography to be inventive, opting for a straightforward and impactful style over slow-motion effects, resulting in heightened shock value.
 The action scenes were lauded for their adeptness, with their ruthless and effective nature mirroring the demeanor of the central character.
 Some publications highlighted John Wicks deliberate avoidance of shaky camera movements and quick editing in favor of long takes that help immerse the audience in the sleek choreography, which differentiated it from other action films.
 Variety said the large number of equally impressive action sequences compensated for the weak script.

 While critics generally described the narrative as a self-serious, cliché-filled, and predictable action script with a stylistic approach, they said it offered a novel setting, creating intrigue related to John's past and the mythology that developed around the criminal underworld.
 (Note: Attributed to multiple references:) The mythology in John Wick was identified as a key aspect that differentiated it from other action films, particularly the codes and rules that govern the criminals, and the Continental hotel, which provided a reprieve to the otherwise non-stop violence in the rest of the film.
 (Note: Attributed to multiple references:) Entertainment Weekly praised the rich and stylish world-building, and The Guardian's Jordan Hoffman hoped for future films to explore this setting, even without the John Wick characters.